jsotiro/docker-multiscan/README.md

 ## Installing the scanners
 You can manually install the scanners or clone this repository from github and **use the ./install-scanners.sh to install them in one go**:
-Make the script executable and then run it

 ```
  ./install-scanners.sh
 ```